 Broadly speaking, the team of organisers needs people with three types of skills.

 First, it needs someone who would be responsible for the content.
 This person does not have to know absolutely everything.
 Rather, they need to create a network of people who can help come up with the hottest topics and the best speakers in the field for the event.
 That said, it would speed up the process if she were a frequent conference visitor and a natural networker.
+More about the event content creation, in the II part of Conference School.

 Secondly, it needs a sales and marketing specialist if the conference is being sold out-of-house, for example, to the company’s clients.
 This person would ideally already be connected with the target attendees, or at least have experience in reaching them with relative ease.